PredictionNet: Real-Time Joint Probabilistic Traffic Prediction for Planning, Control, and Simulation: INTRODUCTION

-Our contributions are as follows: \begin{itemize} \item A network that predicts all traffic agents, including the ego-vehicle, and models their interactions in one pass; \item Flexible probabilistic output representation that allows modeling of an arbitrary number of traffic agents; \item Faster than real-time performance, and agnostic to input sensory modalities (LiDAR / radar / camera); \item A model-based reinforcement learning extension to handle rare or unsafe events. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item A deep neural network (DNN) that predicts all traffic agents, including the ego-vehicle, and models their interactions in one pass; the DNN consists of a 2D convolutional neural network (CNN) encoder/decoder and two 2D recursive neural networks (RNNs); \item Flexible probabilistic output representation that captures an arbitrary number of traffic agents; \item Faster than real-time performance, and agnostic to input sensory modalities (LiDAR / radar / camera); \item A model-based reinforcement learning extension to handle rare or unsafe events. \end{itemize}